What to expect

 Hazel the Assisted Therapy Dog

-Hazel is my Groodle (Golden Retriever x Poodle) who is in training to become a certified Assisted Therapy Dog.
+Hazel is my Groodle (Golden Retriever x Poodle) who is certified through *Therapy Dogs Australia as an Assisted Therapy Dog.
 She works 2-3 days per week and may be present at your session.
 Hazel’s presence helps to put you at ease and can assist the counselling process.

 If you would like further information on our services for Animal Assisted Therapy, please feel free to contact me to discuss if AAT is right for you.

 *Mental health wellness visits to your workplace